.lazy.tsx

 Tada! 🎉

-If you're not using the file-based routing system, you can still manually split your code using the route.lazy() method and the createLazyRoute function.
-You'd need to:
+If you are using code-based routing, you can still code-split your routes using the Route.lazy() method and the createLazyRoute function.
+You'll need to split your route configuration into two parts:

 Create a lazy route using the createLazyRoute function.